Eric Erickson (spy): Espionage career

 At the outbreak of World War II in 1939, Erickson continued his oil business with Nazi Germany, making millions of dollars in the process.
-After being placed on a wartime blacklist by the USA in 1942 for collaboration with the enemy, Erickson was disowned by his brother in America.
+After being placed on a wartime blacklist by the US in 1942 for collaboration with the enemy, Erickson was disowned by his brother in America.
 In order to clear his name, Erickson agreed to work for the Allies, and was given the code name 'Red' by U.S. intelligence.
-Pretending that he was a Nazi sympathizer interested in building a refinery in Sweden to process oil for Germany, Erickson visited Germany more than 30 times between 1939 and 1945 in order to spy on German synthetic oil plants for the OSS, which used his information to provide targeting data for Allied bombing raids.
+Pretending that he was a Nazi sympathizer interested in building a refinery in Sweden to process oil for Germany, he spied after 1942 German synthetic oil plants for the OSS, which used his information to provide targeting data for Allied bombing raids.
+Erickson visited Germany more than 30 times between 1939 and 1945.
 During his visits he fell in love with a German woman, Anne-Maria Freudenreich, who was shot by the Gestapo at Moabit Prison in 1945.

 Alexander Klein wrote a 1958 book about Erickson's World War II exploits, The Counterfeit Traitor, which was made into a 1962 movie of the same name, starring William Holden in the role of 'Red' Erickson.
 While mostly accurate, the film included some invented material including Erickson's daring escape from Germany in 1945.
 Erickson himself appeared on "To Tell the Truth" June 3, 1958, to publicize the book, which also included some invented material such as his killing of a Gestapo agent.

 Death

-Erickson died in Menton (France) January 22 1983 of natural causes.
+Erickson died in Menton (France) January 22, 1983 of natural causes.